prismicio/prismic-gatsby/packages/gatsby-source-prismic/README.md

 ### Query Media fields

 Media fields can be populated with files such as PDFs, ZIPs, or images.
-The URL to a field's file can be queried using Prismic's CDN URL or can be downloaded locally to be served with your app.
+The URL to a field's file can be served from Prismic's CDN or can be downloaded locally to be served with your app.

 Querying for the `localFile` field will tell Gatsby to download the file locally.
 To add `publicURL` as an available field, which copies the file into